gregleo-econ/gopher/5.R_Projects/rblog.txt

 [The app can be found here](https://g-econ.shinyapps.io/Flight_of_the_Bumblebees).

-*At the moment it does not work on iphone, but has been tested on windows, linus, and andorid.*
+*At the moment it does not work on iphone, but has been tested on windows, linux, and android.*

 ## Code Golf Abundant Numbers 11/15/21 @codegolf